petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

         - sqldata
         - elasticsearch
     ```
-2. Replace the yaml in the `docker-compose.override` yaml file with the following.
+2. Replace the yaml in the `docker-compose.override` yaml file.

     ```
     version: '3.4'